JAlcocerT/Linux/content/docs/Privacy/android.md

 ## For Android Users

-Android is based on Linux, but there are many great projects outside Google Store.
+**Android is based on Linux**.

+As you can imagine, there are many great projects outside Google Store.

 This is were **F-Droid** enters - you can [get F/OSS Apps](https://f-droid.org/en/packages/)